akaneshinjou/dns/readme.md

 3. Select DNS server you want, Cloudflare DNS are recommended.
 4. Tap Play/Start button on the top left.
 Note: You can't use VPN app while using this app.

-###### #Browsers Only (May not as effective)

-Google Chrome 83+
-1. Open Menu > Settings.
-2. Open Security or `chrome://settings/security`.
-3. Enable Use secure DNS.
-4. Select With and click the dropdown next to it.
-5. Choose Cloudflare or Google or other provider.

-Mozilla Firefox 60+
-1. Open Menu > Options.
-2. Scroll down to the bottom.
-3. Click Settings under Network Settings.
-4. Check Enable DNS over HTTPS.
-5. Choose Cloudflare or NextDNS or other provider.

-Other browsers might also have this feature, try find it in settings.
-Other desktop app : Simple DNSCrypt & Yoga DNS

 ###### #Gaming Consoles